AN OVERVIEW OF NJ PARTNERSHIP LAW

 Proving the Existence and Terms of a Verbal Partnership Agreement Under NJ Law

 If there is no written partnership agreement or the existence of a partnership is disputed or if the partnership agreement has been poorly written, it is important for all concerned to examine all of the relevant documents, communication(s) and circumstances, surrounding its alleged creation including such evidence as, the existence of any writings, e-mails, memo’s, correspondence, communication(s) of the parties evidencing the formation of a partnership and the terms of any such agreement(s).
 A court will do just this.
-A court will also consider the conduct between the parties over a time period that is relevant to the establishment of a partnership relationship or the terms of a Partnership Agreement.
+A court will also consider the conduct of the parties over a relevant period for the establishment of a partnership relationship or the terms of a Partnership Agreement.
 Additional factors that will also be considered by a court include 1) whether the parties intended to share in the profits and in the losses of their enterprise; 2) evidence of legal title, ownership and control of partnership property; 3) decision making authority in the administration, management and operation of partnership business; 4) the language, wording, and terms used in any communication (written or oral) that evidences a partnership; and 5) the conduct of individual members toward third persons and each other.

 Thinking About Joining an Existing Partnership?